turutupa/blog/content/blog/having-fun-with-my-colleagues-functional-programming.md

 >
 > René Descartes

-Right before summer I started a series of sessions on functional programming with my colleagues in which we saw the motivation and basics of functional programming.
+Right before summer I started a series of sessions on functional programming with my work colleagues in which we saw the motivation and basics of functional programming.
 I am no expert on the topic and some time ago I started getting into it and I was astonished with its capabilities.
 There were two concepts which I had heard before but it wasn't until I got to study it in depth that I grasped its potential: currying and closures.
 As I has been advised during my journey, it is one of those things you might be wary of at first, nonetheless once you start using them you just can't stop using them.
-The only inconvenient I've encountered is some techniques in functional programming, such as the two mentioned, may not be so intuitive at first, and that could cause some trouble when working with other developers not familiarized with this concepts.
+The only inconvenient I've encountered so far is some techniques in functional programming, such as the two mentioned, may not be so intuitive at first, and that could cause some trouble when working with other developers not familiarized with these concepts.

 *We will refer to functional programming as FP from now onwards.*

-The most fascinating aspect of FP for me was nonetheless, aiming to split every single function into one small purposely task.
+The most fascinating aspect of FP for me was nonetheless, aiming to split every single function into one small discrete task.
 It may be as simple as add two numbers; it may be to add an exclamation mark at the end of the string or even just trim the string.
 It doesn't matter how stupid it may seem, just keep it simple.
 You'll quickly realize how easy is to debug any errors and how easy is to adapt an old function to your new requirements.
 It is at this point that started my motivation to host these sessions on FP, even if you didn't fully follow the FP guidelines, most of the tenets it is based on will apply to any kind of programming, hence making you a better code.
 And that is all I want for my fellow colleagues.

 As you might have guessed already, if you are familiarized with FP, Session 1 was all around pure and impure functions.
 Let's look at the rest of the content and I'll give a brief introduction to each one of them.
-Hopefully this will work as a guide if you are new and curious about FP or on the other hand it might refresh your concepts if you are already familiar with the topic.
+Hopefully this will serve you as a guide if you are new and curious to FP, as it is not intended to go into too much depth but to merely introduce you to FP concepts, on the other hand it might refresh your memory if you are already familiar with the topic.

 * What is functional programming
 * Pure/Impure functions